mrdudz/demons/README.md

 ### Scoring

 Your score increases when you do one of the following:

 +10 for each monster defeated.
 +100 for each item found.
 +1000 for each demon banished.

+### Leveling up

+When you defeat enemies you will get experience points.
+After a certain amount of experience points Eino will level up.
+As this happens Eino's health will be replenished.
+Your maximum health capacity will also gradually expand as you gain levels.